docelic/rsyncnow/README.md

 specific files to sync.
 Rsync starts syncing immediately since it is given specific paths, there is no index to build.

+1. Additionally, if the files to sync are being found faster than they are synced, and the bandwidth/resource limits allow it, one can run the tool with multiple `syncer` processes to achieve faster/concurrent syncing of multiple files.

 ## Usage instructions

 You need Ruby installed to run the script.
 This is hopefully a trivial requirement.